jgOhYeah/dashcam-viewer/README.md

 # Dashcam Viewer Webpage
 This is a web interface for a dashcam (Kaiser Bass R50), written using Angular.
 It is designed to be hosted by the dashcam itself.

-A demonstration is available [here](https://jgohyeah.github.io/dashcam-viewer).
+A demonstration with downscaled videos is available [here](https://jgohyeah.github.io/dashcam-viewer).

 ## Premise
 The dashcam in question runs linux on what seems to be a [HiSilicon Hi3518E](https://www.silicondevice.com/file.upload/images/Gid1327Pdf_Hi3518E.pdf) SoC*.
 This camera does not have a screen and is designed to be configured and accessed over its own WiFi network.